Asteski/WinMac/README.md

 ## Recommendations

-For the most reliable deployment process, I recommend to install latest version of [Powershell Core](https://github.com/PowerShell/PowerShell) and run deployment script from the script directory and run it as an Administrator.
+For the most reliable deployment process, I recommend to install latest version of [Powershell Core](https://github.com/PowerShell/PowerShell) and run *install.ps1* script from the script directory and run it as an Administrator.
 Everything else will be deployed automatically for you (including Winget if not already installed).

 ## Planned features

 - Dock - Give a choice between Dock or Taskbar experience before deployment,
 - Force Taskbar to go automatically on top upon deployment,
-- Win+Q to run Shutdown prompt.
+- WinMac theme.

 ## Credit